 Of course, mentors promote accountability, not dependency.
 So, the work still lies in the members themselves.
 If anything, the mentors serve as the breath of fresh air when members feel like banging their heads against their screens.

 Typically, bootcamps last up to three months.
 After this, students are somehow expected to hit the ground running.
-Few offer career services post-course and even fewer do it well.
-Unsurprisingly, this classic sink-or-swim approach has lost its luster.
-Students want results as quickly as possible, guaranteed.
+Most offer career services post-course but few do it well.
+Prehired belongs to the latter.

 For Hannah, despite only completing 40 percent of the first program, she had already been tapped by four companies who saw the Prehired name listed in her LinkedIn profile.
-The calls with them, for her, were a testament to how Prehired can be a springboard to financial and career security.
+The calls, for her, were a testament to how Prehired can be a springboard to financial and career security.

 The community’s reputation among hiring managers was not built overnight.
 It grew out of Prehired’s intensive training structure where members go through the real-world selling process to land jobs.
 They reach out to potential employers the way a sales professional would.